mougiakouel/QGIS-Training-Manual/index.rst

 * You may not redistribute this work under more restrictive permissions than those under which it was provided to you.
 * If you add a substantitive portion to the work and contribute it back to the project (at least one complete module) you may add your name to the end of the authors list for this document (which will appear on the front page)
 * If you contribute minor changes and corrections you may add yourself to the contributors list below.
-* If you translate this document in it's entirety, you may add your name to the authors list in the form "Translated by Joe blogs".
+* If you translate this document in its entirety, you may add your name to the authors list in the form "Translated by Joe Blogs".
-* If you sponsor a module or lesson, you may request the author to include an acknowledgement in the beginning of each lesson contributed e.g.
+* If you sponsor a module or lesson, you may request the author to include an acknowledgement in the beginning of each lesson contributed, e.g.:

 .. note:: This lesson was sponsored by MegaCorp.

-* If you are unsure about what you may do under this license, please contact us at office@linfiniti.com and we will advice you if what you intend doing is acceptible.
+* If you are unsure about what you may do under this license, please contact us at office@linfiniti.com and we will advice you if what you intend doing is acceptable.
 * If you publish this work under a self publishing site such as http:://lulu.com we request that you donate the profits to the QGIS project.
 * You may not commercialise this work, except with the expressed permission of the authors.
 To be clear, by commercialisation we mean that you may not sell for profit, create commercial derivative works (e.g. selling content for use as articles in a magazine).
 The exception to this is if all the profits are given to the QGIS project.
 You may (and we encourage you to do so) use this work as a text book when conducting training courses, even if the course itself is commercial in nature.
 In other words, you are welcome to make money by running a training course that uses this work as a text book, but you may not profit off the sales of the book itself - all such profits should be contributed back to QGIS.